hubotio/hubot/docs/deploying/heroku.md

     % git commit -am "Awesome scripts OMG"
     % git push heroku master

-Some scripts needs Redis to work, Heroku offers an addon called [RedisToGo](https://addons.heroku.com/RedisToGo), which has a free nano plan.
+Some scripts needs Redis to work, Heroku offers an addon called [Redis Cloud](https://addons.heroku.com/rediscloud), which has a free plan.
 To use it:

-    % heroku addons:add redistogo:nano
+    % heroku addons:add rediscloud